theneva/dissertation/src/establish-framework.md

 ## Security

-Security can perhaps be considered an Architecturally Significant Requirement, but is a large enough field that I will use it as its own criterion.
+Security can perhaps be considered an Architecturally Significant Requirement, but is a large enough field that to be included as a separate criterion.
 Security areas to consider include:

 - Firewalling of services (when the service API is intended for internal use only)
 - Securing connections with HTTPS (generating and updating certificates can be difficult given uptime requirements) (honorary mention to Let's Encrypt)